fsandt/Partitur-VFL/partitur-generator/README.md

 The Partitur Generator is an application designed to create musical scores for various instruments based on a given description text.
 This can include descriptions such as company profiles, moods, or any other narrative that can be translated into music.

 ## Features
-- **Text Processing**: Extracts relevant information from the input description to inform the score generation.
+- **Text Processing**: Extracts mood and mentioned instruments from the description using a simple keyword based parser.
-- **Score Generation**: Produces musical scores tailored for different instruments.
+- **Score Generation**: Creates a short melody for each requested instrument.
+If the `music21` library is available a separate MusicXML file is written for each instrument; otherwise the note names are printed to the console.
 - **Modular Design**: Organized into distinct modules for easy maintenance and scalability.
+- **Web Interface**: Static HTML page that can be opened directly in the browser without running a server.

 ## Project Structure
 ```